Skip to Content

 Whatever your interests, the Butler VA has volunteer opportunities for you.

 Below are some ways you can help.
 Other assignments not listed here might be available as well.
 If you’re interested in volunteering or have special skills to offer, please contact us so we can discuss how you can best help our patients.
 We also have special short-term projects from time to time.
-All volunteers must complete a background check.
+Background checks may be required for volunteers who serve on a regular scheduled basis.

 While some volunteer opportunities require specific times, most are flexible to fit your schedule.